What Is Waldenstrom's Macroglobulinemia?

 - Lack of appetite and weight loss without trying

 - Frequent infections

 - Swollen belly or lymph nodes

 - Numbness or tingling in your hands or feet

 Getting a Diagnosis

 Your doctor will start by asking questions about your health history and do a physical exam.
-She may check for swelling in your lymph nodes, liver, and spleen.
+They may check for swelling in your lymph nodes, liver, and spleen.

 Your doctor may also ask you to take tests, such as:

 Blood tests.
 Your doctor takes a sample of your blood and sends it to a lab, where technicians look at it under a microscope.
 Blood tests show if you have low levels of healthy blood cells.
 They can also check the amount of immunoglobulin M proteins in your blood.